 - Prepare ahead: Make sure you have the materials you need and instructions for small groups (either pre-written on butcher paper or on a handout). - Review the instructions: Read them, have them on butcher paper and pass them out.
 This will save you time in the long run. - Relax: Running a training session is like hosting a party (welcome people, appreciate them, make them feel at home, have snacks, let them know they will learn and have some fun). - Time: Keep track of the time.
-Often letting participants be time keepers helps. - Face the group: Have someone else write on the butcher paper. - A team of trainers always trumps one
+Often letting participants be timekeepers helps. - Face the group: Have someone else write on the butcher paper. - A team of trainers always trumps one

-Original curriculum: Summer 2012 Revised: Spring 2013 the money fund our communities not war
+Original curriculum: Summer 2012 Revised: Spring 2013, Spring 2014